Uniswap/token-lists/README.md

 can be found [here](https://json-schema.org/implementations.html#editors).

 Once you have set up the JSON schema, you should get inline validation errors, which provide details about each field in the token list schema.

 Note that in order for your token list to be able to be used, it must pass JSON schema validation.

+## Examples

+You can find a valid example of a token list [here](./test/testschemas/example.tokenlist.json).

 ## Local Development